oscarotero/form-manager/README.md

 //Wrap each input in a div:
 $MyForm->setInputContainer('<div>%s</div>');

-//But not in all inputs:
+//Or set custom wrapper for some inputs:
 $MyForm['email']->setInputContainer('<p>%s</p>');
 ```